raspberrypilearning/green-goals/en/step_6.md

 Go to the **Code** tab for the **Water Panda**.

-You will see the code already provided for you.
-The code includes music and text explaining the Life Below Water goal as well as a script that gets the **Water Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.
+You will see the code already provided for you, like in the previous steps.

 --- /task ---

 Get the **Water Panda** sprite to respond to the `broadcast`{:class="block3events"} in the **Main Panda** sprite.

+--- collapse ---

 --- task ---